eugenelin89/coach/README.md

 # Coach Backend

 Baseball coaching backend powered by Django and Django REST Framework.
 It stores game situations, generates strategic recommendations for the next play, and exposes them through a JSON API that future web and mobile clients can consume.
+A React-based single-page application is available in the `frontend/` directory to capture a play scenario and display the engine's recommendation.

 ## Getting Started